 SURREAL FUTURE EDITORIAL OF THE WEEK

 We're all over photographer Zeb Daemen's editorial for the new issue of Belgium-based DM Magazine this week.
 Teaming up with digital artists Uber & Kosher, models Frederik Meijnen and Jeroen Muylaert are dissected, warped and mirrored against a backdrop of 3D computer vectors, wearing threads like dark floral suiting and watercolour print separates.
 Nice.

-FASHION COLLAB MUSIC VIDEO OF THE WEEK
+COUPLE-CONNECTING ACCESSORY OF THE WEEK